£0.00 0

 The government wrongly believe EHE teams are helpful and supportive, they also currently have no method to hold badly behaved LAs accountable, we do not feel a CNIS register is where the government efforts should be.
 A child truly missing from education, where the parent wants the child in school, will be known to the LA already.
 A child whose parents are trying to hide their child on purpose will not make themselves known willingly, therefore not finding the children this register hopes to find.
 Please read the post we linked earlier for more information.

-Consent to home educate when subject to a child protection case.
+Consent to home educate when subject to a child protection case or s47 enquiries.

-Page 13 of this document talks about proposals to require consent to home educate when there is a child protection case ongoing or being assessed, and the power to force a home educated child into school while a case is ongoing.
+Page 13 of this document talks about proposals to require consent to home educate when there is a child protection case ongoing or s47 enquiries are being carried out, and the power to force a home educated child into school while a case or enquiry is ongoing.
 We are strongly against this proposal in its current format as current legislation already has adequate safeguarding measures in place for these situations.
 Allowing LAs to give consent opens the system up to misuse by unscrupulous schools, social workers and EHE teams.
 It infers visits by the EHE team will be compulsory to assess the learning environment, or a social worked not trained in home education to be allowed to be making decisions around education.

 We ask all home educators to write to your MP.
 If you have ever been subject to a s47 enquiry that did or did not result in a child protection plan you can summarise the story and ask them to contact the Secretary of State about the document released in particular page 13, you could explain how this proposal would have made the situation more difficult.
 Anyone can ask their MP what safeguards will be in place to protect a family whilst an enquiry is being undertaken from having their child’s consistent suitable home education being disrupted.
 Ask them how they will prevent the already large number of malicious school referrals causing havoc unnecessarily.
 And how the voice of the child will be heard without further intrusion into their home life.